 Set up and administered cloud server hosting (Ubuntu)

-iOS and Android apps to collect audio and accelerometer data and send it in to the cloud for automated processing
+Developed iOS and Android apps to collect audio and accelerometer data

 MAPS.ME is an open-source offline maps app for iOS and Android.